Srikar-R/Srikar-R/README.md

  👋 Hi, I’m Srikar R
-- 👀 A data analyst with 1 year of experience
+- 👀 A data analyst

 This repo is all about: Python, Stats, Data Analysis, Machine Learning
 -